Kylsha/easyPlugin/README.md

 └── test_plugin.zip
 ```

-All plugin data will appear in a selected folder.
-There can be found all data related to plugin and zip-file itself.
-According to selected plugin type some parts of code will be different for each option while the mandatory functions remain the same.
+All plugin data will appear in the selected folder.
+All data related to plugin and zip-file itself can be found there.
+According to the type of plugin some parts of code will be different for each option while the mandatory functions remain the same.
-The main python file will be named same like a plugin name written by user (as in example, there would be a script file names **_test_plugin.py_**).
+The main python file will be named same like a plugin name written by user.

+As in example, there would be a script file names **_test_plugin.py_**.
 This file can be edited and finally replaced in zip-file in order to change a plugin.
-This file contains five funcitons in the end of it.
+This file contains five funcitons in the end of it:

 ```
     # custom actions, feel free to edit them